bablokb/circuitpython-esp32at/README.md

 Status
 ------

-**This is the main branch, which is actively under development.
-The code in this branch might or might not work.
-For productive use, switch to branch 1.1.x or use one of the published releases!**

 This library is feature complete with the exceptions noted below.
 As always with new projects, the code needs testing in the field to find any remaining bugs.